• Skip to primary navigation

 Tea Brack

-A traditional Irish loaf cake full of warming spices and sweet dried fruit that’s been soaked in tea.
+This simple recipe for traditional Irish fruit loaf will enchant you with a hint of spice and sweet dried fruit that’s been soaked in strong tea.

 Course: Breakfast, Dessert